Supreme Court struggles with when police may enter home for safety checks or suicide threats

 Roberts asked how far that extended: to a cat in a tree in a yard with a fence and locked gate?
 To the threat of water damage to a van Gogh painting in the house of someone who can’t be reached?

-Ratner said serious harms to people “is the paramount government interest.”
+Ratner said averting serious harm to people “is the paramount government interest.”

 Justice Amy Coney Barrett pressed Marc DeSisto, a lawyer for the city, about the latitude that should be afforded police with a striking hypothetical: Could they break up a gathering of people not wearing masks in a city where coronavirus cases were spiking but mask-wearing was not mandated, she asked.